Case Studies:

 Service

-Increase and protect water quality and quantity
+Increase and protect water quality and quantity.

 Commodity

-Improved management practices through agriculture using less chemical inputs and agroforestry, incorporating stubble instead of burning it and implementing soil and water conservation measures (building rows of stone barriers in critical water infiltration points and stone ditches in creeks where there is a risk of erosion)
+Improved management practices through agriculture using less chemical inputs and agroforestry, incorporating stubble instead of burning it and implementing soil and water conservation measures (building rows of stone barriers in critical water infiltration points and stone ditches in creeks where there is a risk of erosion).

-Rehabilitation of degraded ecosystems for protection by s witch from cattle ranching to natural regeneration and conservation.
+Rehabilitation of degraded ecosystems for protection by switch from cattle ranching to natural regeneration and conservation.

 Payment mechanism

-user fees and trust fund .
+User fees and trust fund.

 A trust fund has been created to administer funds.
 Seed capital obtained from PASOLAC (US$12,000) and the same amount is expected from the municipality.
-The municipal government created, through a Municipal Ordinance, the Association of Water and Resource Management who is to take charge of PES contracts, water tariff collections and management of the fund.
+The municipal government created, through a Municipal Ordinance, the Association of Water and Resource Management which is to take charge of PES contracts, water tariff collections and management of the fund.
 This association is recognised by the National Assembly.

 Terms of payment